rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 + login to API with appropriate account (e.g. admin)
 + package a request to create a repository
-+ send the request to create the repository saving the response
++ send the request to create the repository
++ saving the response from the create request

-We repeat the process to create the second one.
+We repeat the process to create multiple repositories.

 --